diegourban/diegourban.github.io/README.md

 ## Usage

 #### Folder structure:
-* `/MStone-1.4.2` - contains the original theme;
-* `/src` - contains the personal page source code based on the original thame and adapted to my needs;
+* `/src` - contains the personal page source code based on the original theme and adapted to my needs;

 Make the changes at `/src` folder, run `gulp` to copy and minify the content from src to dist